KMPARDS/timeally-contract/README.md

 - `node compile.js`
 - `npm test`

-## Actors Involved

-- TimeAlly Contract (allocates the funds received from NRT to users)
-- Users (stakes ES in the contract)
-- Maintainers (maintains the contract)

 ## Utility of TimeAlly
 ### Staking
 - User comes to the contract and stakes ES.
-His ES amount is locked according to the plan he chooses.
+His/her ES amount is locked according to the plan he/she chooses.
-- Every month, NRT sends some ES to the contract.
-This contract allocates portions of this ES to users proportional to the amount of active staking during the moment of NRT Release.
+- Every month, NRT sends some ES to the TimeAlly contract.
+This contract allocates portions of this ES to users proportional to the amount of active staking.
-- User can withdraw his 50% NRT share stored in TimeAlly anytime and he/she has to stake the other 50%.
-For this user has to do a transaction every month.
-Before withdrawing, user can check how much is his/her share for free.
+- User can withdraw upto 50% benefit share stored in TimeAlly anytime after NRT release and rest of the ES is stored in accrued.
+User can anytime make a new staking of amount accrued.
+Before withdrawing, user can read how much is his/her share for current and past months.

 ### Loan
-- User can take loan on the basis of his/her staking and repay the loan in time as per loan plan.
+- User can take loan upto 50% of it's staking and repay the loan in time as per loan plan.